msutter/capture_output_streams/README.md

 Control output streams of third party gems or libraries.

 There are so many cool ruby gems and libraries out there.
 What if you want to use one of them in your cli application without having a way to capture or modify the output streams.

-While writing my own cli tool (gitlab_admin), i wanted to use the great gitup gem to update my local git branches.
+While writing my own cli tool, i wanted to use the great [git-up](https://github.com/aanand/git-up) gem to update my local git branches.

 I also wanted to control and format the console output of my own cli tools, but the author of the git-up gem uses 'puts' and 'system' statement in his code and I did not want to alter his code.

 Here an example with the git-up gem.